Curium - 96Cm: uses

 The following uses for curium are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 Curium is radioactive and only available in small amounts.
 Its uses are therefore rather specialist.
 For instance, curium was used as a thermoelectric power source and curium as 244Cm was the alpha particle source for the Alpha Proton X-Ray Spectrometer on the Mars Rover.
 See NASA Quest for more details, and where it is stated that: